1,000+ Opportunities

 Emailing grants is a great way to keep a copy of the current details so that when you are ready to start seeking funding you already know where to go Grants Office empowers communities to advance their projects in the public and private sectors through grants.
 Guidance for Grantseekers © Grants Office, LLC 2026 | 510 Clinton Square, Rochester, NY 14604 Website Designed by Foremost Media, Inc. ®

-Based on current listing details, eligibility includes: State Administrative Agencies (SAAs) housing designated high-risk urban areas.
+According to the current listing, eligibility includes: State Administrative Agencies (SAAs) housing designated high-risk urban areas.
 44 eligible urban areas for FY2025.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 15, 2025.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Urban Area Security Initiative (UASI) are due July 24, 2026.
+This is an annual program.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.